Wechiau Community Hippo Sanctuary

-Wechiau Community Hippo Sanctuary is a community-led tourism attraction project located at Wechiau in the Upper West Region of Ghana.
+The Wechiau Community Hippo Sanctuary is a community-led tourism attraction project located at Wechiau in the Upper West Region of Ghana.
 The Black Volta River, along which the Sanctuary is situated, contains one of only two remaining hippopotamus populations left in Ghana.
-The Sanctuary is supported by the Wilder Institute.
+The Sanctuary is supported by the Wilder Institute. the sanctuary combine habitat monitoring, inclusive governance support, and livelihood development to ensure that protecting the hippos creates tangible, lasting benefits for twenty communities in the sanctuary.
+The river is home to one of the two remaining hippopotamus populations in Ghana and was created into a Sanctuary by local chiefs in 1999.
+Since then, the project has had marked success in providing Ghanaian and International tourists with a unique and unusual eco-travel experience.